Berard Auditory Integration Training

 4) Rimland, B., and Edelson, S.M.
 (1994).
 The effects of auditory integration training in autism.
 American Journal of Speech-Language Pathology, 5, 16-24.

 After tracking past client’s progress in vision therapy, Cheri found a need for auditory-visual training protocols.
 Did you know that vision therapy requires the individual to listen with comprehension and focus on visual work?
-Also, the inner ear’s vestibular system helps coordinate head, neck, and eye movements.
+Also, the inner ear’s vestibular system helps coordinate head, neck, and eye movement.

 Cheri Moore’s desire to improve clients’ emotional response during Auditory Integration Training resulted in the discovery of a high rate of co-existing visual processing difficulties with sound intolerance.